Competitor Keyword Targeting in Google Ads

 Ahrefs

 Ahrefs is best known for SEO, but it has some useful features for paid search too.
 You can look at paid keywords, top-performing ads, and competitor landing pages.
-It’s not quite as detailed for PPC, but if you’re already using it for SEO, it’s an easy way to get more insights without switching tools.
+It’s not quite as detailed for PPC, but if you’re already using it for SEO, it’s an easy way to get more keyword insights without switching tools.

 7 Best Practices for Targeting Competitor Keywords

 There’s more to competitor keyword targeting than just bidding on terms.
-You need to make sure your intent, copy, and landing experience are aligned and optimized for conversions.
+You need to make sure your keyword intent, ad copy, and landing experience are aligned and optimized for conversions.
 If even one step is off, it can hurt performance across your ad groups.
 Here are a few tips and best practices to ensure your campaign is set up for success.

 1. Prioritize High-Intent, Qualified Competitor Keywords